Bourbon Breakdown: Woodford Reserve BourbonBy Stephanie Moreno

 What to Know:

-Typically, Morris will focus on one of five sources of flavor to highlight for this series: water, grain, fermentation, distillation or maturation.
+Typically, Woodford Reserve will focus on one of five sources of flavor to highlight for this series: water, grain, fermentation, distillation or maturation.
 For example, the 2020 edition Very Fine Rare Bourbon focused on maturation and was the oldest whiskey released by the brand to date.
 It included bourbon barrels which were 17 years of age and which dated back to 2003.
 That year is significant for Morris as it was the first year he held his master distiller position.

 What Our Experts Think It Tastes Like: